Vinegar and Honey

 “Ith?”
 Sam gently brushed at Ithican’s midnight hair.

 Ithican snapped open sightless eyes.
 Sam hissed at the exposed whites.
-The Kin-Rin still has some sort of power over him or more likely they had done some sort of permanent neurological damage.
-When Ithican’s eyes rolled forward he cried out at the sight of the uniformed man standing over him.
+The Kin-Rin still has some sort of power over him.
+Or more likly they had simply done some sort of permanent neurological damage.
+When Ithican’s eyes rolled forward he cried out at the sight of the uniformed man over him.
 Leaping up he tried to back away, but only found himself trapped in a stone corner.

 That fact didn’t seem to comfort the recoiling Elf.
-He looked over at Tommy causing his long hair to fall into his peripheral vision.
-He jerked away from the dark strands as if startled.
+Ithican looked over at Tommy causing his long hair to fall into his peripheral vision.
+He jerked away from the dark strands.
 Sam watched helplessly as Ithican reacted like a frightened wild animal to his own shadow.
+Eventually he calmed.

-Calming somewhat, the Elf raised his right arm so he could inspect the scar that ran down it.
+Ithican raised his right arm so he could inspect the scar that ran down it.
 He traced the mark with a slender finger like he’d never noticed it before.
-Sam watched with growing confusion as Ithican stared at his own hands with an odd smile.
-He reached up and pulled his white streak of hair in front of his eyes.
+Sam watched with growing confusion as Ithican stared at his own hands.
+Ithican reached up and pulled his white streak of hair in front of his eyes.
 Seeing the blaze he started to laugh.

 “Sam,” Tommy interrupted “he is completely insane.”

-“No,” Varick said firmly “I’m fine, really.
+“No,” Ithican shook his head “I’m fine, really.
 Just a little disoriented.”
-He placed Ithican’s hand on Sam’s shoulder.
+He placed his hand on Sam’s shoulder.
 “You understand, don’t you...friend?”

-Sam jumped at the touch, it was ice cold!
+Sam jumped at Ithican’s touch.
+It was ice cold!

 “What the Hell is going on here?!”
 A gravely voice roared suddenly.